 1.4 miles roundtrip

-Red Rock Crossing is one of the most popular Sedona hikes, and for good reason.
-This is the location where photographers go to get those iconic photos of the Cathedral Rock with the stream in front of it!
+Red Rock Crossing is one of the most photographed hikes of Sedona: this is where photographers flock to get iconic photos of Cathedral Rock with a stream in front of it!
+It’s especially photogenic at sunset when the rock formations glow deep red and orange.

-Alternatively, you can start your hike at the Crescent Moon Day Use Site.
-Please note, there is an $11 fee to park here.
-Your America the Beautiful Pass and Red Rock passes will not get you in.
+- Crescent Moon Day Use Site: More direct access, but requires an $11 fee.
+Your America the Beautiful Pass / Red Rock passes will not get you in.
 This is an entirely separate entrance fee.

 8. Seven Sacred Pools via Soldier Pass Trail